 By Jennifer McDougall

-Xanax, also known as Alprazolam, belongs to the benzodiazepines class of medications, which act on the brain and central nervous system to increase GABA in your brain.
+Xanax, also known as Alprazolam, belongs to the benzodiazepine class of medications, which act on the brain and central nervous system to increase GABA in your brain.
 GABA, also known as gamma-aminobutyric acid, functions as a neurotransmitter to regulate brain activity.

 How to Contact Passages Addiction Treatment Centers: